Daniel-M/BioTools/CheReNE/README.md

 ##### LICENSE

-The CheReNe-lib project consist of an  implementation of STL containers and lib BOOST libraries to generate differential equations for reaction networks by only using a set of strings as an input Copyright (C) 2013-2014  Daniel Mejía R. [danielmejia55@gmail.com](mailto:danielmejia55@gmail.com)
+The CheReNE-lib project consist of an  implementation of STL containers and lib BOOST libraries to generate differential equations for reaction networks by only using a set of strings as an input Copyright (C) 2013-2014  Daniel Mejía R. [danielmejia55@gmail.com](mailto:danielmejia55@gmail.com)

-"CheReNe-lib" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+"CheReNE-lib" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-"CheReNe-lib" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+"CheReNE-lib" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.